-In lab environments, the lab countertops take the biggest beating.
-Chemicals, liquids, heat, commercial cleaners, and abrasions from moving equipment around are all part of a day in the life of a typical lab countertop.
+Chemicals, liquids, heat, commercial cleaners, abrasions and heavy lab equipment are all part of a day in the life of a typical lab countertop.

 The level of wear and tear your countertops endure depends on the material that you have used for your countertops and the type of work you do in your lab.
 This also impacts what the signs are that it’s time for a change.